-10 The 0.555 hour per report is based on the UK's impact assessment of the RIDDOR system (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (as amended)) from 2013.
+13 The 0.555 hour per report is based on the UK's impact assessment of the RIDDOR system (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (as amended)) from 2013.
 In particular, for time for filling out the reporting template was after consultation with HSE experts confirmed to be approx. 33 minutes.
 See further information in this link:

-11 The assumed hourly labour cost figure of 42 EUR/h has been derived considering available national labour cost statistics for job profiles expected to correspond to the ones for CSM ASLP tasks (in the upper end of medior / lower end of senior).
+14 The assumed hourly labour cost figure of 42 EUR/h has been derived considering available national labour cost statistics for job profiles expected to correspond to the ones for CSM ASLP tasks (in the upper end of medior / lower end of senior).
+Particular attention in setting the assumption was given to renumeration in the Netherlands and Denmark.